- the list

 Ladue Horton Watkins High School and the Tradition of Sexual Harrassment

 At Ladue Horton Watkins High School in Ladue, Missouri, there’s a tradition (extending back an estimated thirty years) of high school boys compiling a list of all their female classmates and ranking them by all the stupid s**t that high school boys would use to rank high school girls.

 This isn’t upsetting so much because it happened, but because of how not surprising this story is.
 You’ve probably already lost interest in the whole point of this entry, because high school boys do this kind of stuff all the time.
 But whatever, boys will be boys, right?

 No. This kind of crap contributes to the endless cycle of rape culture, and it’s gotta stop being okay to let this s**t fly just because “boys will be boys.”

 South Garland High School’s Confederate Flag

-The point that these assholes are missing is that this is the goddamn Confederate Flag:
+The point that these a**holes are missing is that this is the goddamn Confederate flag:

-What you’re more familiar with is the Confederate Battle Flag.
-You’ve never seen the actual Confederate flag before because the type of assholes who like to express themselves with this flag aren’t actually interested in any kind of “expression” other than “I like to be insensitive for the sake of controversy give me attention right now!”
+What you’re more familiar with is the Confederate battle flag.
+You’ve never seen the actual Confederate flag before because the type of a**holes who like to express themselves with this flag aren’t actually interested in any kind of “expression” other than “I like to be insensitive for the sake of controversy; give me attention right now!”
 If they actually wanted their flag to be a symbol of secession, they would use the secession flag: